Stand with Ukraine flag

 HTTP integration is created.

 • Create an 'integration downlink' node.
-Specify your integration in its settings;
+Specify your integration in the settings;

 • Set the "Attributes Updated" and "Post attributes" links from the 'message type switch' node to the 'integration downlink' node.
-When the attribute is created or changes are made to the attribute, the downlink message will be sent to the integration.
-Apply changes.
+When the attribute is created or changes are made to the attribute, the downlink message is sent to the integration.
+Apply the changes.

 Assign Integration to Edge

-• Added the server attribute ''baseUrl'' to the edge;
+• The "baseUrl" server attribute is now added to the edge.

-• Click the "+" icon at the top right of the corner.
-Specify your integration and click "Assign" button to assign it to the Edge;
+• Click the "+" button at the top right of the corner.
+Select your integration from the drop-down menu and click the "Assign" button.

 Use the command below to send a message.
-Don’t forget to replace $DEVICE_NAME and $YOUR_HTTP_ENDPOINT_URL with corresponding values.
+Remember to replace $DEVICE_NAME and $YOUR_HTTP_ENDPOINT_URL with the corresponding values.

 1